 April 12, 2021

 Kubota aims to offer electrified tractors in the future.
-It is also researching the possibility of AI-controlled driverless tractors
+It is also researching the possibility of AI-controlled driverless tractors.

 Kubota also announced that its concept tractor will feature artificial intelligence — a computer will drive and control the tractor functions.
-This is a step change and could represent a large productivity increase for the industry to the extent it is implemented in the future.
+This is a step-change and could represent a large productivity increase for the industry to the extent it is implemented in the future.

-Tractors could reverse the decades long trend of becoming bigger and more powerful (so one person can do more in one tractor) in exchange for a fleet of smaller, more nimble driverless autonomous tractors.
+Tractors could reverse the decades-long trend of becoming bigger and more powerful (so one person can do more in one tractor) in exchange for a fleet of smaller, more nimble driverless autonomous tractors.
 The move toward driverless autonomous unmanned aerial drones showed that planes became smaller as the need for pilots went away.

 It is certainly an exciting time for technology and agriculture.
 We are seeing major changes that will transform the landscape as we know it over the coming decades.
 The costs associated with maintaining a diesel engine are higher than an electric motor because of all the moving parts and pieces.
-Kubota's tractor concept is a step forward and it will be interest to see how it unfolds.
+Kubota's tractor concept is a step forward and it will be interesting to see how it unfolds.